Young Foundation: History

 The Institute of Community Studies (ICS) was set up by Michael Young in 1953.
-The ICS is a research institute which combined academic research and practical social innovation.
+The ICS was an urban studies think tank which combined academic research and practical social innovation.
 In 2005, it merged with the Mutual Aid Centre and was renamed The Young Foundation, in honour of its founder, Michael Young.
-In both current and previous incarnations, The Young Foundation has been instrumental in leading research, driving public debate, and implementing social innovation in the UK and abroad, with an emphasis on combining research and practical application.
+In both current and previous incarnations, The Young Foundation claims its goals are to emphasise combining research and practical application.

-During the second half of the 20th century Michael Young was one of the world’s most creative and influential social thinkers and doers.
-After 1945 he helped shape the UK’s new welfare state.
+Michael Young worked to shape the UK’s new welfare state after the Second World War.
 In the early 1950s he set up the Institute of Community Studies and used it as a base for research and action.